 If you look up and see a Smurf or a huge daisy floating through the sky it’s a pretty good bet that you’re in Bristol for the annual balloon fiesta.
 Held over 4 days each August it attracts half a million visitors who flock to see the morning and evening balloon ascents.

-We visited on the opening day of the 2014 fiesta.
-I’d provisionally planned to go on the Sunday but given the wet and windy forecast I decided that might be a foolish decision!
-The only downside to our early visit was that many of the additional events, for example the air displays and the BBC World War 1 experience (which looked fantastic), weren’t on until the Friday.
+We visited on the opening day of the fiesta.
+I’d provisionally planned to go later on the Sunday but given the wet and windy forecast I decided that might be a foolish decision!
+The only downside to our early visit was that many of the additional events, weren’t on.
 On the plus side, the weather was perfect for ballooning.

 The fiesta is held at Ashton Court Estate, a couple of miles from the city centre.
 We walked to the site from Bristol Temple Meads railway station along the dedicated Festival Way.
 This included a detour to walk under Clifton Suspension Bridge which I’ve only ever seen from afar; it was as impressive as I’d imagined.